Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "-"}}

 First, shape, chunks and blocks parameters are defined.
-As we can see, the second dimension is optimized to extract hyperslices.
+As we can see, the second dimension for those is smaller, and hence, optimized to extract hyperslices along it.

 ```{code-cell} ipython3
 shape = (8_000, 8_000)